 At the top of the order, Ben Duckett continues to churn out runs with his trademark positive, bat-on-ball method, making him arguably England's most reliable all-format player at present.
 His partner Zak Crawley remains one of the side's great enigmas.
 When he's in rhythm, his counterattacking strokeplay can make him look untouchable, yet when things go south, he can seem completely adrift.

-Root, who's achieved every batting feat imaginable barring one: a Test century in Australia.
-He's set to bat at number four in Perth, and England would greatly appreciate him continuing his excellent form on the most significant stage.
+Then there's Root, who has ticked off every batting milestone imaginable except one: a Test hundred in Australia.
+He'll walk out at number four in Perth, and England would dearly love to see him extend his purple patch on the biggest stage.

 England predicted starting XI: Zak Crawley, Ben Duckett, Ollie Pope, Joe Root, Harry Brook (vice-captain), Ben Stokes (C), Jamie Smith (Wk), Will Jacks, Gus Atkinson, Jofra Archer, Mark Wood